 The diagrams here show the five areas that can and should be branded on the corporate semi tractor-trailer.
 They are: both sides of the tractor, both sides of the trailer, and the back of the trailer.

-Aftermarket vehicles can use the solid version of the diamond burst graphic.
+Aftermarket vehicles can use a combination of the solid and outlined versions of the diamond burst graphic.
 The colors used should always be either Dana blue, gray, white, or clear*.
 The diamond burst should not be done in brand colors.